edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

     ```
     Output: `{"message":"Unauthorized"}`
     This means that TLS is setup correctly, but the request is not authorized.
     Set the `-v` command for diagnosing TLS issues.
+    The `--cacert` can be omitted if the CA is available in root certificates (e.g. CA-signed or pre-installed CA certificate).

 ??? tip "Seeding a custom TLS certificate using snap options"